gauravlath07/football-predictor/README.md

 ```
 gulp browserify
 ```
-Make sure you have gulp command line tool though
+Make sure you have gulp command line tool though.

+The only thing missing to get your app running is the database.
+Contact [me](mailto:glath@uwaterloo.ca) to get a CSV copy of the training dataset and you are good to go :)))

 ## Built With